-The sources of all drinking water (both tap water and bottled water) may include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+The Urban Water Management Plan (UWMP) and required 5 year updates are prepared to provide the Department of Water Resources (DWR) and the public with information on present and future water sources and demands and to provide an assessment of SSWA's water resource needs.
+Specifically, the UWMP must provide water supply planning for a 20-year planning period in 5-year increments.
+The last approved UWMP from June 14, 2011 has been updated to include current drought conditions, and is scheduled to be approved by the SSWA board in August 2016.
+Public meetings will be held this summer to encourage participation in the management of present and future water supplies.
+Water reliability, future demands, water conservation targets, and drought strategies will be discussed.
+Your bottled water) may include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: